gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to retrieve the referral details a user has configured in the application.
+Use this API to retrieve the referral details like referral code of a user.

 *Success Response:*